NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     />
     <figcaption>
         <p>
-            <a href="#figure-response-compression">HTTP response compression:</a> In this example, client 1 which supports gzip compression requests a web page.
-The origin server sends a <code>gzip</code>ed response which the shared cache saves for later reuse.
+            <a href="#figure-response-compression">HTTP response compression:</a> In this example, Client 1, which supports gzip compression, requests a web page.
+The server sends a gzip-compressed response, which the shared cache saves for later reuse.
-            Client 2 which also supports gzip compression requests the same page and gets a response directly from the cache.
+            Client 2, which also supports gzip compression, requests the same page and receives a response directly from the cache.
         </p>
         <p>
-            Client 3 which supports brotli compression (<code>br</code>) requests the same page.
-This time the shared cache cannot reuse the gzip compressed version so it forwards the request to the server.
-The server sends a new response compressed with brotli, which the shared cache save for later reuse without overwriting the gzip response.
+            Client 3, which supports Brotli compression (br), requests the same page.
+This time, the shared cache cannot reuse the gzip-compressed version, so it forwards the request to the server.
+The server sends a new response compressed with Brotli, which the shared cache saves for later reuse without overwriting the gzip response.
         </p>
         <p>
-            When clients 2 and 3 request the page again, the cache is able to provide a response to both of them without having to reach to the origin server.
+            When Clients 2 and 3 request the page again, the cache is able to provide a response to both of them without having to reach out to the server.
         </p>
     </figcaption>
 </figure>

-Note that not all resources have to use HTTP compression: Some file formats, such as images and video files, are already compressed.
-Therefore, recompressing them again wastes CPU cycles and can increase their sizes (although slightly).
+Note that not all resources need to use HTTP compression: Some file formats, such as images and video files, are already compressed.
+Therefore, recompressing them again would waste CPU cycles and can increase their sizes (although slightly).

 ### HTTP headers compression

-In addition to response body compress, [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) introduced header compression via the [HPACK](https://www.rfc-editor.org/rfc/rfc7541.html) format and later via the [QPACK](https://www.rfc-editor.org/rfc/rfc9204.html) format in [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3).
-Headers compression is implemented by browsers and the HTTP stack of web servers requiring no effort from web developers.
+In addition to response body compression, [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) introduced header compression via the [HPACK](https://www.rfc-editor.org/rfc/rfc7541.html) format and later via the [QPACK](https://www.rfc-editor.org/rfc/rfc9204.html) format in [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3).
+Header compression is implemented by browsers and the HTTP stack of web servers, requiring no effort from web developers.
 That said, knowing that it exists and how it works can inform some optimization decisions.

 Header compression uses:

-- A static dictionary containing a set of vary commonly used header fields,
+- A static dictionary containing a set of commonly used header fields,
-- And per-connection dynamic dictionaries which are kept in sync between the client and the server and which store previously sent header fields.
+- Per-connection dynamic dictionaries that are kept in sync between the client and the server, storing previously sent header fields.

-Request and response header fields can be encoded either literally or, when possible, using indices referencing entries in the static or the dynamic dictionaries.
+Request and response header fields can be encoded either literally or, when possible, using indices that reference entries in the static or dynamic dictionaries.
 This translates to replacing potentially long strings with one or a few bytes.

-Thanks to dynamic dictionaries, repeatedly sent headers such as cookies can be sent only once during the lifetime of an HTTP connection, reducing network usage compared to HTTP/1.1 where they have to be sent on every request.
-This makes it possible to forgo the practice of hosting static content in cookie-less domains to avoid the cost of cookies retransmission.
+Thanks to dynamic dictionaries, repeatedly sent headers such as cookies can be sent only once during the lifetime of an HTTP connection, reducing network usage compared to HTTP/1.1, where they need to be sent with every request.
+This makes it possible to forgo the practice of hosting static content in cookie-less domains to avoid the cost of cookie retransmission.

 <figure id="figure-hpack">
     <img
-        alt="HPack HTTP headers compression"
+        alt="HPack HTTP header compression"
         src="/blog/web-frontend-performance/hpack.svg"
         width="1000"
     />
     <figcaption>
         <p>
-            <a href="#hpack">Headers compression:</a> This example shows how headers in textual format are encoded using HPack replacing literal values whenever possible with one-byte-sized indices to the static and dynamic tables.
+            <a href="#hpack">Header compression:</a> This example shows how headers in textual format are encoded using HPACK, replacing literal values with one-byte-sized indices to the static and dynamic tables whenever possible.
         </p>
     </figcaption>
 </figure>